Key Information

 Position Chair of People, Welfare and Search Committee; and a Member of the Education and Standards Committee

 Career Currently working across Health and Social Care Organisations in Northern Lincolnshire, Hull, East Riding, York and Scarborough, to develop through partnership working, integrated care.
+Karina is Chair of People, Welfare and Search Committee; and a Member of the Education and Standards Committee.

 Start Date 12/12/2022